udondan/meteor-contact/README.md

 All form elements are styled via [Bootstrap 3](http://getbootstrap.com/).

 ##Status
 Initial release.
-Works perfect in Chrome, not yet tested on other browsers.
-Feel free to test and send feedback or pull requests.
+Works perfect in Chrome, Firefox and Safari.
+Due to lack of a Windows machine not yet tested on IE. Feel free to test and send feedback or pull requests.

 ##Installation
 ```